 David Spade’s autobiography is autographed.
 Hmm, I guess I’ll pass on that.

 The B&N Vermont section contains a lot of books, many of which I already own.
 I like Peter Miller’s books and can’t thank him enough for the review copy he sent to me a few years ago.
-His black and white photography is simply so damn good, that it brings back the Vermont yesteryear into focus brilliantly.
+His black and white photography in books like Vermont Farm People are simply, so damn good, that it brings back the Vermont yesteryear into focus brilliantly.
 Like most middle class Vermonters, Peter’s struggling by to make ends meet so visit his website, buy his books and photos and enjoy!

 This leads me to the final entry in this post.
 As I mentioned earlier, I’m always looking for something new on the book shelves that I haven’t seen before.
 Remembering Vermont by Ginger Gellman, is a captivating book for those who enjoy Vermont history in pictures, or wish to reminisce about the past.